 London phone booth souvenir shop

 England has no shortage of fabulous things to tempt your souvenir spending.
 If you’re looking for the perfect English souvenir for yourself or a loved one, then this guide is for you.
-As an American expat living in the UK, these are also my go-to items when bringing back treats to my US family and friends.

 1. Museum and Historic Palace Souvenirs

-You will certainly want to visit some of England’s wonderful museums and historic palaces during your trip, and gifts from these institutions are lovely and support their continued running.
-Some of my favorites are the Tate Modern for unique gifts and Historic Royal Palace Christmas ornaments (sold year round).
+You will certainly want to visit some of England’s wonderful museums and historic palaces during your trip.
+Gifts from these institutions are lovely and support their continued running.

 2. James Smith & Sons Umbrellas

-If you’re looking for a quintessential British souvenir, I can’t imagine anything hitting the spot better than an umbrella from James Smith & Sons.
-This Victorian shop has been selling umbrellas since 1830 and is an experience to visit.
+This London shop has been selling umbrellas since 1830 and is an experience to visit.
 The umbrellas can get expensive, but this definitely falls into the “you’ll only find it here” category of souvenirs.
-Located on New Oxford Street near Tottenham Court Road underground station.

 3. Emma Bridgewater Mugs